jwasinger/eth-selfdestruct-analysis-3/README.md

                   and creator in (select contracts.address from contracts join codeHashes on (contracts.code_hash = codeHashes.code_hash));
 ```

-##### count of all alive previously-reinited addresses with non-zero balance selfdestructable contracts deployed at them
+##### count of all alive previously-reinited addresses that are selfdestructable and have non-zero balance, create2-containing creators
 ```
 select count(*) from contracts
              left join prev_reinited on (contracts.address = prev_reinited.address)